zeusbaba/ip2location-jsondata/README.md

 # ip2location-jsondata
-Generate JSON data from [IP2LOCATION.com](http://lite.ip2location.com) DBx.CSV data files
+Generate JSON data from [IP2Location.com](http://lite.ip2location.com) DBx.csv data files

-This library makes an easy to use executable JAR, to generate JSON data files ready for use in any purpose! you can easily import them to MongoDB with [mongoimport](http://docs.mongodb.org/manual/reference/program/mongoimport)
+This library is an easy to use executable JAR, used to generate JSON data files usable for any purpose!
+And you can easily import these JSON files into MongoDB with [mongoimport](http://docs.mongodb.org/manual/reference/program/mongoimport)

 how to use this library? [see here >>](http://wareninja.github.io/ip2location-jsondata)